sylhare/Kotlin/README.md

 Encapsulation problems:

-- getters / setters
+- Don't use `setSomething` and `getSomething` if you need _getters / setters_ but rather:
-	- Either with a verb to change something
+	- A Method with a verb to change something
-	- With a noun to have the value of something
+	- A property with a noun to have the value of something
-- publicly available data
+- Control the data flow
+ 	- You want to control how the value of your object is handled
-	- You don't want anyone using the data without knowing how to.
+	- You don't want anyone using the data without knowing how to
+	- Make everything a sprivate as possible
 - Data object, feature envy
 - Classes finishing by `-er` or `-or`
 	- Should be a job of the class, or implemented as a pattern